 The reporting institution must complete an analysis of all off-balance sheet items in order to (1) identify the correct category (as above), and (2) provide the correct risk weighting (i.e., 0 to 100 percent).
 Once the correct category and risk weighting are determined, the licensee will input the notional or face value of the item into the return.
-Please note that even though the main category headings are populated from Form 2, licensees are required to provide a further breakdown of this information in the white cells.
+Licensees are required to provide a breakdown of this information in the white cells.

-Following is a summary of risk weights:
+Following is a summary of risk weights2: